speedcontrols/ac_sc_grinder/doc/math.md

   setpoint".
 But signal is noisy, and we use simple trick: wait 15% window and multiply to `log(0.15)/log(0.02)` (because speed growth is ~ logarithmic).

-Measure `P`:
+Measure `Kp`:

-- Set `I` to max possible, `P` min possible (1), measure all at 0.3 setpoint.
+- Set `Kobservers` to safe value (1.0), `Kp` min possible (0.3\*b0), `P_corrcoeff` to 0.0, measure all at minimal allowed speed.
 - Wait for stable speed
 - Measure noise amplitude, abs(max - min) for period ~ start/stop time.
 - Use starting step = +4.0, and halving method.
 Check noise amplitude not exceed 110% of initial value.
 - Make 7 iterations total (last step will be 0.1 - good precision).
-- Use 0.75 of final value as safe.
+- Use 0.6 of final value as safe.

 It would be better to count dispersion instead, but that's more complicated.
 Counting min/max after median filter seems to work.
 Note, speed value is very noisy.
 Applying some filter before min/max check is mandatory.

+Measure `Kobservers`:

+- Set `Kobservers` to 0.0, `Kp` to calibrated, `P_corrcoeff` to 0.0,
+  measure all at minimal allowed speed.
+- Wait for stable speed
+- Measure noise amplitude, abs(max - min) for period ~ start/stop time.
+- Use starting step = +4.0, and halving method.
+Check noise amplitude not exceed 110% of initial value.
+- Make 7 iterations total (last step will be 0.1 - good precision).
+- Use 0.6 of final value as safe.

-Measure `I`:
+Measure `P_corrcoeff`:

-- Set `I` to max possible, `P` to calibrated.
+- Set `Kobservers` to calibrated, `Kp` to calibrated, `P_corrcoeff` to 0.0, measure all at minimal allowed speed.
-- Apply 5Hz low pass Butterworth filter to input signal (median filter has less predictable response)
-- Change setpoint from 0.3 to 0.8 and measure max reached speed.
+- Wait for stable speed
+- Measure noise amplitude, abs(max - min) for period ~ start/stop time.
-- Find `I` with halving method.
-On each step repeat setpoint change from 0.3 to 0.8, and check if overshoot not exceed 15% of initial max speed.
+- Use starting step = +4.0, and halving method.
+Check noise amplitude not exceed 110% of initial value.
+- Make 7 iterations total (last step will be 0.1 - good precision).
-- Use 1/0.75 of final value as safe.
+- Use 0.6 of final value as safe.

 # More to read